 Eric Loomis is a Colorado Native who has toured internationally.
 He also has extensive studio report as a tracking, mixing & mastering engineer.
 His experience in record production and as a session musician in the genres or Americana, Blues, Bluegrass & Indie Rock have helped artists to define and polish their sound in the studio environment.

-I am a recording artist and sound engineer.
+I am a recording artist and audio engineer.
 I have a full-service recording studio in Nashville, TN for recording drums, bass, guitar, acoustic music and vocals.
-My studio has professional grade equipment and we record in Pro Tools HD 12.
+My studio has professional grade equipment and we record in Pro Tools Ultimate.
 Everything from tracking to editing and tuning are available in house.
 I also have a selection of analog outboard gear and plugins for mixing.

 Whether you have a large budget for an analog mix or need something for a demo that is kept "in the box" and budget conscious, I can give your recordings the professional dimension and polish that you need to be proud of your art!